xjackk/TwitchTVExpose/README.md

-#Twitch Tv Expose
+# Twitch Tv Expose

 **I wrote a book regarding this repo.**

 ## Hey, Listen!

-The API for this is completely depreciated now.
+The API for this has changed a ton and sadly is no longer working )^:
 Please use the project as a proof of concept.
-Will consider updating API calls if bugged enough.

 **Check it out here.**
 [Twitch Tv Expose](https://leanpub.com/marionetteexpose/)